Estimated reading time: 9 minutes

 Using Celery In A Recipe

-Luckily I was off for a few days because of a significant ice storm in Ontario, which meant no catching up on sleep.
+Luckily, I was off for a few days because of a significant ice storm in Ontario, so I could not catch up on sleep.

-Since our son is a huge fan of making pretend soup in the pot, he was banging away while I made a pot of cream of celery soup.
+Since our son is a huge fan of making pretend soup in pots, he banged away while I made a pot of cream of celery soup.

-Win-win, especially when he sees daddy cook, as I’d like him to learn how to cook so he doesn’t cash out on convenience foods as he grows older.
+Win-win, especially when he sees his dad cook, as I’d like him to learn how to cook so he doesn’t cash out on convenience foods as he grows older.

 I’m a big fan of split peas with ham soup, cauliflower soup, cream of potato soup, and cream of tomato soup.

-Although I’ve never made cream of celery soup before, I’ve made plenty of cream soups.
+Although I’ve never made cream of celery soup, I’ve made plenty of cream soups.

 Using the same concept to make the other cream soups, I’ve created an easy Cream of Celery Soup.

-If you’re not a fan of the creamy part, you could leave the flour, cream, and milk out of the recipe and keep it broth-based.
+If you’re not a fan of the creamy part, leave the flour, cream, and milk out of the recipe and keep it broth-based.

 Since my wife eats a keto diet, broth-based soup without sugar and flour is perfect.

-An alternative soup thickener instead of flour is xanthan gum for under $7.00 and is used quite a bit.
+An alternative soup thickener instead of flour is xanthan gum which is inexpensive for the amount needed in recipes.

-Garnish this gorgeous bowl of cream of celery soup with shaved or chopped celery, parsley, and chopped chives.
+Garnish cream of celery soup with shaved or chopped celery, parsley, and chopped chives.

 Add sour cream or shredded cheddar cheese to jazz it further up.